Antonia Juhasz

 Antonia is a Board Member of Amazon Watch, a non-profit organization devoted to preserving the Amazon Rainforest and advocating for the rights of the Indigenous peoples who live in the Amazon Basin.
 Amazon Watch works to partner with Indigenous and environmental organizations to campaign for “human rights, corporate accountability, and the preservation of the Amazon’s ecological systems.”

-Antonia worked as the Senior Researcher on Fossil Fuels in the Environment and Human Rights Division at Human Rights Watch.
+Antonia was the Senior Researcher on Fossil Fuels in the Environment and Human Rights Division at Human Rights Watch.
 She was a Legislative Assistant in the Washington, DC offices of two U.S. Members of Congress.
 She holds a Master’s Degree in Public Policy from Georgetown University and a Bachelor’s Degree in Public Policy from Brown University.

 Peace Action named Antonia to the Women Peacemakers Honor Roll, “For women who have made a unique and lasting contribution to work for peace and justice in the world.”